SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

    1. Splitting the problem into over-lapping sub-problems
    2. Recursively find the optimal solution to the sub-problems

-   A problem can be sovled via DP if:
+   A problem can be solved via DP if:

-   1. It can be splitted into sub-problems
+   1. It can be split into sub-problems
-   2. The splitted sub-problems are over-lapping
+   2. The split sub-problems are over-lapping

       If they are not over-lapping, then we use the divide-and-conquer algorithm.